Testicular cancer: Causes

 A major risk factor for the development of testis cancer is cryptorchidism (undescended testicles).
-It is generally believed that the presence of a tumor contributes to cryptorchidism; when cryptorchidism occurs in conjunction with a tumor then the tumor tends to be large.
+It is generally believed that the presence of a tumor contributes to cryptorchidism; when cryptorchidism occurs in conjunction with a tumor, then the tumor tends to be large.
 Other risk factors include inguinal hernias, Klinefelter syndrome, and mumps orchitis.
 Physical activity is associated with decreased risk and sedentary lifestyle is associated with increased risk.
 Early onset of male characteristics is associated with increased risk.
 These may reflect endogenous or environmental hormones.

 Higher rates of testicular cancer in Western nations have been linked to the use of cannabis.
+A mounting pattern of studies over time suggesting this possible, but still inconclusive linkage has convinced some doctors and researchers to recommend younger men to quit or avoid cannabis use as an extra precaution.

 Mechanisms

 Most testicular germ cell tumors have too many chromosomes, and most often they are triploid to tetraploid.
-An isochromosome 12p (the short arm of chromosome 12 on both sides of the same centromere) is present in about 80% of the testicular cancers, and also the other cancers usually have extra material from this chromosome arm through other mechanisms of genomic amplification.
+An isochromosome 12p (the short arm of chromosome 12 on both sides of the same centromere) is present in about 80% of testicular cancers, and also other cancers usually have extra material from this chromosome arm through other mechanisms of genomic amplification.